anatolimacarovclimate/coursera-wearabledata/README.md

 source("run_analysis.R")
 ```

 6. Wait for the program to load libraries and files.
 Two libraries and their dependencies will be loaded automatically, if they have not been installed on your system.
-THe first package is the [reshape2 package](http://cran.r-project.org/web/packages/reshape2/index.html) and the [dplyr](http://cran.r-project.org/web/packages/dplyr) package.
+The first package is the [reshape2 package](http://cran.r-project.org/web/packages/reshape2/index.html) and the [dplyr](http://cran.r-project.org/web/packages/dplyr) package.
 Processing all files can take up to 30 seconds depending on the speed of your computer.
 Messages are printed in red as files are loaded or writen to file.

 7. Check to see if there were any warning messages about missing files or packages.
 Troubleshoot if necessary.